 BIG SKY, Mont. —Big Sky area skiers can earn their over-indulgent Thanksgiving dinner by burning calories on the ski slopes earlier in the day.
-The resort has confirmed that it will open the 2008-09 ski season on Thursday, November 27 providing the longest season for any resort in the region.
+Early season snowfall is currently 20% above average providing a spectacular opening weekend.
+The resort will open the 2009-10 ski season on Thursday, November 26 with nearly 700 acres of skiable terrain and will provide the longest season for any resort in the region.

-Early season rates will be set and posted on the website depending on how much terrain and how many lifts the resort will open.
-Frequent Sky Card Holders and Montana state ski area season passholders can ride for $5 off early season rate.
+Ticket prices will be $39 from Thanksgiving Day through Sunday, November 29.
+Frequent Sky Card Holders and Montana state ski area season passholders can ride for an additional $5 off early season rate.

 “We’re excited to get the season started and offering turns on Thanksgiving Day, it is a true testament to Big Sky’s commitment to offering the longest season in the state,” said Meg O’Leary, sales and marketing director.
 “We all live here because we love to ski, our mountain operations team is working really hard to get things rolling so we can get in our early season turns to kick off another amazing season.”